 The mutual recognition of the individual PhD student’s publications is guaranteed by the frequent and compulsory presentations of their work at the workshops and evaluation meetings at the early and later stages.
-At the final conference, the key findings are also be summarized.
-Furthermore, the secondments and short research visits provide additional formal exchange between different partners (read more on the OCCAM training program).
+At the final conference, the key findings will also be summarized (see Training).

 An important part of the networking and dissemination strategy is the pre-structured publication strategy.
 All early-stage researchers are advised to write a dissertation based on three papers.
 The PhD students are encouraged to invite a second student and a senior researcher to support the writing of the paper.
 The role of the second PhD student is to provide peer feedback to help the first author to improve the manuscript.
 Providing feedback is also a learning opportunity for the second early-stage researcher to develop important scientific and transferable skills (e.g., writing reviews, communication).
 The senior researcher typically supervises the overall writing process as well as the feedback, and provide her/his own feedback.

 The early-stage researchers are involved in both the dissemination strategy and its implementation.
 Individual and joint publications in high impact peer-reviewed journals (e.g., Comparative Educational Review, Economic Journal, Educational Evaluation and Policy Analysis, Sociology of Education, Psychometrika) are an important part of knowledge transfer.
-The Phd students are asked to disseminate their findings at international conferences in the form of posters or presentations.
+The Phd students are asked to disseminate their findings at international conferences in the form of posters or presentations (see individual websites on PhD Projects).
 The senior researchers are representatives in several professional associations, and they will organize symposia at the associations’ conferences.
 Early-stage researchers and external experts are invited to contribute papers to the symposia.